 The large decrease in the number of performance payments in 2014 reflected a change in the remuneration system at the Ministry of Social Development.

-As at 30 June 2016, 86.7% of Public Service employees were members of at least one employer-subsidised superannuation scheme (up from 84.5% in 2015).
-The majority of staff (67.5%) belonged to KiwiSaver, with 20.6% in the State Sector Retirement Savings Scheme (SSRSS).
+As at 30 June 2018, 90.3% of Public Service employees were members of at least one employer-subsidised superannuation scheme (up from 88.8% in 2017).
+The majority of staff (74.7%) belonged to KiwiSaver, with 16.1% in the State Sector Retirement Savings Scheme (SSRSS).
 Membership of KiwiSaver has increased steadily as new employees join the Public Service and are auto-enrolled to the scheme.
 SSRSS and the Government Superannuation Fund (GSF) schemes were closed to new members in 2008 and 1992 respectively and the number of employees in those schemes is decreasing gradually as members leave the Public Service.
-The chart in tab 2 above shows the trend of Public Service participation in superannuation schemes over the last five years (2012-2016).
+The graph in tab 2 below shows the trend of Public Service participation in superannuation schemes over the last six years (2013-2018).

 The LCI is an official measure of wage inflation.
 It measures changes in salary and wage rates that employers pay for the same job done at the same standard.
 The LCI does not reflect compositional change in the workforce, service increments, merit promotions and increases relating to performance.

-Data covers 28 Public Service departments, as well as 7 selected Crown entities whose chief executives are under Remuneration Authority jurisdiction, including the Audit Office, New Zealand Secret Intelligence Service, Office of the Clerk, Office of the Ombudsmen, Parliamentary Service, Parliamentary Counsel Office and Parliamentary Commissioner for the Environment.
-Data from 29 tertiary education institutions are also included.
+Data covers Public Service departments (29 in 2017 and 32 in 2018), as well as seven selected Crown entities whose chief executives are under Remuneration Authority jurisdiction, including the Audit Office, Office of the Clerk, Office of the Ombudsmen, Parliamentary Service, Parliamentary Counsel Office, and Parliamentary Commissioner for the Environment.
+Data also covers tertiary education institutions (28 in 2016 and 2017).